Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Background

 \subsection{Stability on Near Rectilinear Halo Orbit}

-Many LPOs, including the NRHO, possess both stable and unstable subspaces.
-The unstable subspace on LPOs necessitates station-keeping actions to prevent the spacecraft from diverging from the baseline, especially when considering uncertainties in navigation and thrust actuation.
+The NRHO's unstable subspace~\cite{ZimovanSpreen2022} necessitates SK actions to prevent the spacecraft from diverging from the baseline in the presence of uncertainties.
+Let $\theta$ denote the \textit{osculating true anomaly} with respect to the Moon~\cite{Vallado2001},